theofil/LazyHEPTutorial/README.md

 but is entirely rewritten so that it can be run in Google Colab using [uproot](https://uproot.readthedocs.io/en/latest/) and [awkward](https://awkward-array.readthedocs.io/en/stable/index.html) arrays.
 For comparison, a very minimal C/C++ version of a simple event-loop analysis using ROOT is provided in the code folder.

 Which computing language you need to master if you want to work for CERN ?
-Both C/C++ and python are mandatories nowadays.
+Both C/C++ and python are mandatory nowadays.

 ## Introduction
-In this tutorial, we will make use of a [pocket-size data sample](http://theofil.web.cern.ch/theofil/cmsod/files/) that comes with the [HEP Tutorial](http://opendata.cern.ch/record/50), comprising of just a small fraction of pp collisionn data $(50fb^{-1})$ where at least one muon is present in the collision debris (single muon trigger),  suitable for doing everything with your laptop or even with your phone if you can connect a keyboard to it :-).
+In this tutorial, we will make use of a [pocket-size data sample](http://theofil.web.cern.ch/theofil/cmsod/files/) that comes with the [HEP Tutorial](http://opendata.cern.ch/record/50), comprising of just a small fraction of pp collision data $(50pb^{-1})$ where at least one muon is present in the collision debris (single muon trigger),  suitable for doing everything with your laptop or even with your phone if you can connect a keyboard to it :-).
 But before going on technicalities of how we do a data analysis, few general things to see and appreciate.

 * [Standard Model](https://en.wikipedia.org/wiki/Standard_Model)
 * [LHC video, absolute must see!](https://www.youtube.com/watch?v=pQhbhpU9Wrg)